 Chiropractic Therapy is a health care profession dedicated to the diagnosis, treatment and prevention of disorders related to and derived from the Neuromusculoskeletal System.
-Chiropractic focuses mainly on the use of manual therapy, including the adjustment and manipulation of the vertbral spine alone with extremity joints in conjunction iwth soft tissue therapies.
-Many chiropractors also implement a exercises and health and lifestyle counseling along with their treatment regiment.
+Chiropractic focuses mainly on the use of manual therapy, including the adjustment and manipulation of the vertbral spine alone with extremity joints in conjunction with soft tissue therapies.
+Many chiropractors also implement exercises, health and lifestyle counseling along with their treatment regiment.
 Chiropractic philosophy embodies the idea that a Vertbral Subluxation interferes with the body's Innate Intelligence.

 D.D.
 Palmer discovered Chiropractic in the 1890s.
 Following in his path was his son B.J.
 Palmer, and his son B.J.
 Palmer helped to expand it in the early 20th century.

 Chiropractic is well established in the U.S., Canada and Australia and is the third largest of the doctored health professions.
 Chiropractic has developed a strong political base and sustained demand for services; in recent decades, it has gained more legitimacy and greater acceptance among the medical community.
 Manual therapies commonly used by chiropractors are effective for the treatment of low back pain, treatment of lumbar disc herniation with radiculopathy,neck pain,headache,and extremity joint conditions.

 How Chiropractic Helps

 Chiropractic is a natural healthcare system.
 There are no foreign substances that are needed to allow the body to heal.
 Chiropractic unlocks the body's own power to adapt and thrive.
 Chiropractic has a main focus of restoring and maintaining motion of the spine and all other joints of the body.